vmendo/chef_cookbooks/README.md

 * "cowsay should be installed"         --> FAIL
 * "git should be installed"            --> OK
 * "/etc/motd should be_owned_by'root'" --> OK

+## APACHE

+* "httpd should be_installed" --> OK
+* file '/var/www/html/index.html' should be_file && should contain 'Hello World'
+* service 'httpd' should be_enabled && should be_running